CA Inter Amendments For May 2026

 2. Rate of tax prescribed for supply of services*

-3. Categories of supply of goods, tax on which is payable on reverse charge basis under section 9(3)
+3. Categories of supply of goods, tax on which is payable on a reverse charge basis under section 9(3)

 IGST Act, 2017

-3. Categories of supply of goods, tax on which is payable on reverse charge basis under section 5(3)
+3. Categories of supply of goods, tax on which is payable on a reverse charge basis under section 5(3)

 4. Determination of nature of supply – Inter-State supply;